-TEXT-Fitch publishes SME CLO Compare
+TEXT-Fitch publishes SME CLO compare

 Fitch will publish an extended version of the SME CLO Compare in September 2012.
 This quarterly special report will feature performance commentary, printable tearsheets for every Fitch-rated SME CLO, and a summary of all rating action commentaries published over the preceding quarter.

-The spreadsheet, titled ‘SME CLO Compare’, is available at www.fitchratings.com or by clicking on the link above.
+The spreadsheet, entitled ‘SME CLO Compare’, is available at www.fitchratings.com or by clicking on the link below.